Green Zone Student Success Initiative

 3. Student Training Days (Optional Add‑On)

-Once staff are equipped, students participate in interactive training that teaches simple regulation skills, enhances emotional literacy, and builds peer mentor capacity.
-This training amplifies campus‑wide resilience and connection.
+Once staff are equipped, students join interactive sessions that teach self‑regulation skills, enhance emotional literacy, and foster campus resilience and belonging.

 Student Day Includes